-Issue identified for 17/18 Planned Action Whilst the Council allocated dedicated resource towards ensuring that the Council was ready for implementation of the new General Data Protection Regulations taking effect in May 2018, there are some important lessons around planning more effectively for significant legislation, including resource planning and application of corporate project processes.
-An Information Governance Officer was appointed in 2017 and represents the subject matter expert in leading progress.
+Issue identified for 17/18

+Whilst the Council allocated dedicated resource towards ensuring that the Council was ready for implementation of the new General Data Protection Regulations taking effect in May 2018, there are some important lessons around planning more effectively for including significant legislation, resource planning and application of corporate project processes.
+Information Governance Officer was appointed in 2017 and represents the subject matter expert leading in progress.
 Additional resource was put into the Corporate Project Team to assist with the project.
 However, the Authority could be much closer to being fully compliant with this significant legislation than it is.
 It is, therefore, vital that efforts to implement new regulations are increased immediately and the necessary resources to enable this to happen are made available.

+Planned Action

-The Council has a fit for purpose and proportionate project governance framework, however this requires consistency in its application and delivery Application of project governance arrangements are required to contribute to the likely success of projects whilst reducing potential risks of delays and overspend.
-Effective governance should incorporate the necessary structures and processes to support key decisions and approvals, promote the need for robust project plans, monitor progress of the project against pre-determined plans and milestones, and include regular effective reporting to the appropriate monitoring board/committee Due to resourcing pressures in Accountancy and other departments some reconciliation processes were not maintained as up to date during 2017-18 as should have been Effective reconciliation exercises between key financial systems represent a fundamental financial control and need to be carried out regularly to enable prompt identification and investigation of discrepancies, errors and potential fraud.
+The Council has a fit for purpose and proportionate project governance framework, however this requires consistency in its application and delivery.

+Application of project governance arrangements are required to contribute to the likely success of projects whilst reducing potential risks of delays and overspend.
+Effective governance should incorporate the necessary structures processes to support key decisions and approvals, promote the need for robust project plans, monitor progress of the project against pre-determined plans and milestones, and include regular effective reporting to the appropriate monitoring board/committee

+Due to resourcing pressures in Accountancy and other departments some reconciliation processes were not maintained as up to date during 2017-18 as should have been

+Effective reconciliation exercises between key financial systems represent a fundamental financial control and need to be carried out regularly to enable prompt identification and investigation of discrepancies, errors and potential fraud.
 Adequate staff contingency arrangements need to be built into the process.
-This has been acknowledged by the Accountancy team with additional resource now in place to support such tasks As System Administrators also have operational and processing roles within the associated service area, this lack of segregation of duties (between operations and administration) increases associated risks of fraud or error.
-This is a longstanding issue and will be considered further as part of the review of the ICT function The role of system administrators and where they should sit is to be reviewed as part of a "root and branch" review in early 2018-19 of ICT arrangements A recurring theme across some service areas is resourcing (constraints) often combined with weak resilience arrangements.
+This has been acknowledged by the Accountancy team with additional resource now in place to support such tasks

+As System Administrators also have operational and processing roles within the associated service area, this lack of segregation of duties (between operations and administration) increases associated risks of fraud or error.
+This is a longstanding issue and will be considered further as part of the review of the ICT function

+The role of system administrators and where they should sit is to be reviewed as part of a "root and branch" review in early 2018-19 of ICT arrangements

+A recurring theme across some service areas is resourcing (constraints) often combined with weak resilience arrangements.
 These are often highlighted as reasons for controls and governance processes being compromised.

 Additional growth to provide additional resources in HR, Accountancy, Legal and Property was built into the 2018-19 and recruitment processes are underway.

 Resilience will be one of the issues considered as part of the root and branch service reviews being undertaken in 2018/19